Phil-Elliott/CoffeeShop-React/README.md

 ## What I learned

-I learned how to design a website and to build it in React.
+This was my first website build on React and it provided me with a lot of experience as a result.
+I learned more about the best ways to use hooks and some npm packages that are quite beneficial to use when making a website.
+My favorite in this project was using the React Router Dom.
+I learned a lot about making a website that is user friendly.

 I also learned a lot about e-commerce websites and how they work.
 Using commerce.js and Stripe made the process very easy.